MVME-HBUT/HSD-FTI-FDet/README.md

 # Efficient Visual Fault Detection for Freight Train Braking System via Heterogeneous Self Distillation in the Wild
-This is the official implementation of the Advanced Engineering Informatics paper ["Efficient Visual Fault Detection for Freight Train Braking System via Heterogeneous Self Distillation in the Wild"] ([https://arxiv.org/abs/2307.00701](https://arxiv.org/abs/2307.00701))
+This is the official implementation of the Advanced Engineering Informatics paper: [Efficient Visual Fault Detection for Freight Train Braking System via Heterogeneous Self Distillation in the Wild.](https://www.sciencedirect.com/science/article/abs/pii/S1474034623002197)